 The power source is used to charge your battery.
 It may consist of solar panels, an alternator, shore power or a combination of these items.
 You must connect it to the selected battery, which will then “hold” the stored charge from the source.

-Before you can actually enjoy electricity, your battery power needs to be converted from DC power to AC power.
+To use this electricity to power AC appliances and lights, your battery power needs to be converted from DC power to AC power.
 That’s where a 12v inverter comes in.
-This device will “translate” the battery power to 120 volts, which will then be accepted by your appliances and lights.
+This device will “translate” the battery power to 120 volts, which will then be accepted by all of your AC appliances.
+Otherwise, you can .
 The inverter also has to be wired in your van (you can learn more about wiring an inverter here).

 Whether you’re using a lithium-ion, AGM or gel battery, you’re going to need a comprehensive campervan battery system to enjoy electricity.
 While most systems consist of these three components, the specific electrical system you’ll need to wire may vary depending on the selected power source.